Is Multi-Level Marketing Right for You?

 What Are the Up-front Costs?

-Most MLM businesses require you to purchase a starter kit of products so you can host parties or do demonstrations to generate orders.
+Most MLM businesses require you to purchase a starter kit of products for hosting parties and demonstrations.
 Costs can range from a few hundred to a few thousand dollars.
 Additionally, you may be required to pay for training classes or attending out-of-state events.
 Get a solid quote on the total start-up investment before agreeing to anything.

 Are You Comfortable Selling?

 The only way you’re going to make money in an MLM business is by selling your product (a LOT of your product).
-If you’re not comfortable speaking to groups or you’re more than happy to take no for an answer, you’re going to have a hard time honing and delivering an effective sales pitch.
+If you’re not comfortable speaking to groups or you’re more than happy to take no for an answer, you’ll have a hard time making your sales numbers.
+Recruiting new reps will be challenging, too.

 Do You Believe in the Product?

-Have you tried and loved the products yourself?
+Have you tried and loved the company’s products or services yourself?
 If not, it’s going to be hard to convince others why they should buy from you.
-If you’re going to pursue an MLM opportunity, make sure it’s a product you believe in and can speak about with knowledge and passion.
+If you’re going to pursue an MLM opportunity, make sure it’s a product you believe in.
+It also helps to develop a sincere, succinct sales pitch.

 Do You Have a Network You Can Sell to?

-Because MLM businesses rely on referrals and recruitment, your immediate circles of influence, such as family, friends or fellow church members, may already be saturated with other people involved in the same business.
+Because multi-level marketing companies rely on referrals and recruitment, your immediate circles of influence, such as family, friends or fellow church members, may already be saturated with other people involved in the same business.
 You need to have the connections and resources to move outside your usual circles to really be successful.
+If you live in smaller town or only interact with a small number of people, you will find it challenging to meet sales and recruitment goals.

 Will You Be Able to Recruit Others?

-While it’s possible to be profitable in MLM by simply selling your product, the real money comes when you bring others into the business and begin collecting a percentage of their sales, too.
+While it’s possible to be profitable in MLM by simply selling your product, many consultants find the real money comes when they focus on recruiting new distributors and begin collecting a percentage of their sales, too.
 Again, you’ll need to have people outside your immediate family and friends to recruit, and you’ll want to develop a well-prepared, persuasive pitch to get others to commit to trying the business.